Meijin (Go)

-Meijin (名人) means "Brilliant Man".
+Meijin (名人) means "Expert or Master".
 It is the name of the second most prestigious Japanese Go Tournament.
 It also refers to a traditional Japanese title given to the strongest player of the day during the Edo period.

 The tournament

-The Meijin tournament is sponsored by the Asahi newspaper, and has prize money of ¥36,000,000 for the winner and ¥10,400,000 for the runner-up.
+The Meijin tournament is sponsored by the Asahi newspaper, and has prize money of ¥30,000,000 for the winner (since the 45th Meijin in 2020).

 The tournament is open to Nihon Ki-in and Kansai Ki-in players.
 A nine-player league decides the challenger each year.
 Every year, the three worst-ranked players in the league drop out.
 Entrance into the league is decided by three preliminaries.
 The first is between 1-4 dans (6 winners: 4 Nihon ki-in and 2 Kansai ki-in).
 The second is between 5-9 dans and the six winners (18 winners).
 The third is between these 18 and the 3 people dropped from the league (3 winners, who enter the league).
 Komi is 6.5.
 The time limit is 8 hours each in the title matches and 3 hours in the league and prelims.
 Byo-yomi is 1 minute per move.